 - All park fees included

-Sample 4-day budget safari cost: $1,000–1,600 per person
+Sample 4-day budget safari: $1,000–$1,600 per person

 Typical itinerary: Tarangire → Serengeti → Ngorongoro Crater

-Mid-Range Safari: $400–800/Day
+Mid-Range Safari: $400–$800/Day

 What you get: